hzappen/PYNQ/README.md

-In this fork I'm trying to port the pynq platform to the microzed som 7010 with mfc carrier...
+In this fork I've ported the pynq platform to the microzed som 7010 with mfc carrier...
-<a href="http://zedboard.org/product/microzed" target="_blank">MicroZed webpage</a> >
+-	<a href="http://zedboard.org/product/microzed" target="_blank">MicroZed webpage</a> >
-<a href="http://zedboard.org/product/microzed-fmc-carrier" target="_blank">MicroZed FMC carrier webpage</a> >
+-	<a href="http://zedboard.org/product/microzed-fmc-carrier" target="_blank">MicroZed FMC carrier webpage</a> >
+Of course I couldn't do it without the good support from the PYNQ group.
+The linux build is (or was at the moment I wrote this) working.
+Overlays are not yet disclosed.

 ![alt tag](./logo.png)